deesee04/steinberg-layback/README.md

 - platform: osx
 - requirements: xmllint, ffmpeg

-note: ffmpeg must include the libx264 codec (sorta. you can change the codec (and options) if you want. though, as of this commit.. why would you?)
+note: ffmpeg must include the libx264 codec (sorta. you can change the codec (and options) if you want.

 #### dependencies: